dgkertsos/car-sales/README.md

 **Create a model in dbt Cloud**

+In GitHub search for dgkertsos/car-sales, click on the result and then click on the Fork button.
+Review the settings and click on the Create Fork button.

+Go to Code and copy the SSH address starting with git@

 Sign up for a free account id dbt cloud

 Go to Account Settings, Projects and then click +New Project